 We can be God’s children, too.

 So what are we supposed to do with all this?
 Well, we accept the reality that God is Sovereign, and he doesn’t fit in our little box of “Good people go to Heaven; bad people go to Hell.”
-But rather, “He is patient with you, not wanting anyone to perish, but everyone to come to repentance.”
-(2 Peter 3:9).
-To put it simply, we live out our gratitude in abject repentance and love to God, and generous love and mercy to others.
+To put it simply, we live out our gratitude in abject repentance and love to God.
+We live it out by extending his generous love and mercy to others.
 I could go on and on, giving more examples in scripture and Church history of how God is actively merciful, and desires his people to do likewise.
 Much like the “Hall of Faith” in Hebrews, we would do well to meditate on the plethora of mercies God has shown us.

 God’s offer of forgiveness and salvation through Jesus is available to everyone, regardless of who they are, what sexual desires they experience, or what they have done.
 We experience pedophillic temptations, and some of us have even committed acts of sexual abuse.
-But because we love Jesus and have put our faith in him to save us from our sins, we are forgiven and adopted as sons and daughters of God.
+But because of God’s offer of salvation, we have put our faith in Jesus for forgiveness of our sins, and adoption as sons and daughters.
 (Yes, we also support civil justice for those victimized, and punishment for an offender’s crimes as necessary and right, although those topics are outside the scope of this blog post).

 Here it’s crucial to hold a balance between God’s abundant grace and forgiveness, and our grave responsibility to turn away from sexual sin every day.
 As Paul said, “Shall we go on sinning, so that grace may increase?
 By no means!
 We are those who have died to sin; how can we live in it any longer?”
 (Romans 6:1-2).
 May we never take lightly the lifeblood Jesus shed for us.
 May we never spit in Jesus’ face, for he was crushed by the divine wrath we deserved.